Applies To: This policy applies to child welfare employees.

 Policy

-- Children who enter out-of-home care or change placements will remain at the school they were attending, whenever it is practical and in the best interest of the child.
+- Children and youth who enter out-of-home care or change placements will remain at the school they were attending, whenever it is practical and in the best interest of the child or youth.

-- All school-aged children in out-of-home placement will attend public school, unless they are court approved for home schooling, private school or to participate in an ALE instruction conducted 100% on-line in the child’s placement setting.
-Children placed under a Voluntary Placement Agreement only require DCYF approval.
+- All school-aged children or youth in out-of-home placement will attend public school, unless they are court approved for home schooling, private school or to participate in an Alternative Learning Experience (ALE) instruction conducted 100% on-line in the child‘s or youth’s placement setting.
+Children or youth placed under a Voluntary Placement Agreement only require DCYF approval.

-- The ongoing educational needs of children in out-of-home care will be addressed with the child and caregiver at each placement.
-This includes completing and updating the education information on the Child Information and Placement Referral form 15-300 at each placement change.
+- The ongoing educational needs of children or youth in out-of-home care will be addressed with the child or youth and caregiver at each placement.
+This includes completing and updating the education information on the Child Information and Placement Referral DCYF 15-300 form at each placement change.

-- All school-aged children in out-of-home care will have a completed Education Plan in FamLink that is updated at least every six months and attached to the court report.
+- All school-aged children or youth in out-of-home care will have a completed Education Plan in FamLink that is updated at least every six months and attached to the court report.

-- The Education Plan will address the child’s physical, emotional, or behavioral needs and any issues that impair his or her learning abilities.
+- The Education Plan will address the child’s or youth’s physical, emotional, or behavioral needs and any issues that impair their learning abilities.
 The plan should be reviewed at each placement change.

 - The request and receipt of academic records must be documented in the education plan and attached to the court report.

-- DCYF will facilitate post-secondary education planning for children in out-of-home care.
+- DCYF will facilitate post-secondary education planning for children or youth in out-of-home care.

 - Birth through two years of age to the appropriate early intervention agency within two working days of the concern being identified.